-When powering up the AD8114/AD8115 it is usually desirable to have the outputs come up in the disabled state.
+When powering up the AD8110/AD8111 it is usually desirable to have the outputs come up in the disabled state.
 The RESET pin, when taken LOW will cause all outputs to be in the disabled state.
-However, the RESET signal DOES NOT RESET ALL REGISTERS in the AD8114/AD8115 This is important when operating in the parallel programming mode.
+However, the RESET signal does not reset all registers in the AD8110/AD8111.
+This is important when operating in the parallel programming mode.
 Please refer to that section for information about programming internal registers after power-up.
 Serial programming will program the entire matrix each time, so no special considerations apply.

-Since the data in the shift register is random after power-up, they should not be used to program the matrix or else the matrix can enter unknown states.
-To prevent this, DO NOT APPLY LOGIC LOW SIGNALS TO BOTH $\overline{\text{CE}}$ AND $\overline{\text{UPDATE}}$ INITIALLY AFTER POWER-UP.
-The shift register should first be loaded with the desired data, and then $\overline{\text{UPDATE}}$ can be taken LOW to program the device.
+Since the data in the shift register is random after power-up, it should not be used to program the matrix or else the matrix can enter unknown states.
+To prevent this, do not apply logic low signals to both $\overline{CE}$ and $\overline{UPDATE}$ initially after power-up.
+The shift register should first be loaded with the desired data, and then $\overline{UPDATE}$ can be taken LOW to program the device.

-The \overline{RESET} pin has a 20 k Ω pull-up resistor to DVDD that can be used to create a simple power-up reset circuit.
-A capacitor from \overline{RESET} to ground will hold \overline{RESET} LOW for some time while the rest of the device stabilizes.
+The $\overline{RESET}$ pin has a 20 k $\Omega$ pull-up resistor to DVDD that can be used to create a simple power-up reset circuit.
+A capacitor from $\overline{RESET}$ to ground will hold $\overline{RESET}$ LOW for some time while the rest of the device stabilizes.
 The LOW condition will cause all the outputs to be disabled.
-The capacitor will then charge through the pull-up resistor to the HIGH state, thus allowing full programming capability of the device.
+The capacitor will then charge through the pull-up resistor to the HIGH state; thus allowing full programming capability of the device.